-To later be able to evaluate the predictions of the model, we will add a “Score Model”.
-We do this, by selecting the module “Score Model” and dragging it into the workspace below the other modules.
+To later evaluate the predictions of the model, we will add a “Score Model.”
+We do this by selecting the module “Score Model” and dragging it into the workspace below the other modules.
 Finally, we need to create two connections.
-First, connect the left input of Score Model with the left output of Train Model.
-Second, connect the right input of “Score Model” to the right output of Split Data, which is the 30% of the original data set we’re testing the model with.
+First, connect the left input of the “Score Model” with the left output of the “Train Model.”
+Second, connect the right input of “Score Model” to the right output of “Split Data,” which is the 30% of the original data set we use to test the model.

-5 Training the Model
+Step #6 Training the Model

 Before we can train the model, we add the module “Evaluate Model” by searching it in the module tab and dragging it into the workspace.
-Finally, we connect the (left) input of Evaluate Model with the output of Score Model.
+Finally, we connect the (left) input of “Evaluate Model” with the output of “Score Model.”

 Congratulations!
 You are ready to train the model.
 Start the training process by clicking “Run” in the dark bar at the bottom.
 It may take a few minutes until the process has finished.
-Meanwhile, you can monitor the progress of the processing by the green checkmarks that are shown on the modules.
+Meanwhile, you can monitor the progress of the processing by the green checkmarks shown on the modules.

-6 Evaluating Model Performance
+Step #7 Evaluating Model Performance

-So far we have build a statistical model on flight delay prediction.
+So far, we have built a statistical model on flight delay prediction.
 Of course, we want to know how often our model is right or wrong with the predictions.
 Evaluating the performance of prediction models is thus an important step in their development.
 To evaluate the model performance, right-click on “Evaluate Model” -> “Evaluation results” -> “Visualize”.
 Below you find the receiver operating characteristic (ROC) of the trained model: